webpagepro/tags/README.md

 <b>LAMP Stack: QRCode Scan Assest Manager - PHP/MySQL/Twig/Bootstrap 3</b>

 The application will enable any individual with a computer and/or mobile device (with a FREE QR Code Reader app installed) to manage their own personal or business database of hardware inventory (computer or otherwise).
 Upon scanning a QR Code, the app will determine if the item is already entered into the database or if a new record needs to be created.
 If an item exists, it can be viewed, edited, or removed.
-Im the case the item does not already exist, a unigque ID is created and a blank form will appear with the correct number of fields corresponding to the chose category.
+Otherwise, a unigque ID is created and a blank form will appear with the correct number of fields corresponding with the user selected category.
 For instance, computers will have more parts than a LAN operated phone device.

-The app also provides a view for editing Categories and a full list view of assets corresponding with a particular category.
+The app also provides a View for editing Categories and a full list View of database records corresponding with a specfic menu selected category.

 <b>Full Stack Technical</b><br>
 PHP<br> MySQL<br> Datatbase<br> Twig<br> Bootstrap 3